Chapter Sixty Five

 Norio, “As an example of endless repetition in practice.
 Such perseverance makes genius possible.
 May I have your name, to properly cite the artist?”

 I spell it out in kanji, then in English, hand him the paper.
 With bows we move on, the priests studying the calligraphy, nodding to each other.

-We bring our visit to Kyoto and surrounds to a close, the return flight is long, but uneventful, mostly eat and sleep, Chloe makes notes for her journal, Amaya outlines a new novel for the Chris Fischer series that will involve Japan.
+We bring our visit to Kyoto and surrounds to a close, the return flight is long, but uneventful, mostly eat and sleep, Chloe makes notes for her journal, Amaya outlines a new novel that will involve Japan.